 Members of the Milwaukee School of Engineering (MSOE) community, including students, faculty, staff, and other employees, as well as guests and visitors (i.e., third parties), have the right to be free from sexual misconduct, including sexual harassment and sexual violence.

 MSOE supports a zero-tolerance policy for gender-based misconduct.
 The University does not discriminate on the basis of sex in its education programs and activities.

 1. What is sexual misconduct?

 At MSOE, sexual misconduct includes a variety of behaviors that include sexual harassment, sexual assault, sexual exploitation, and gender-based discrimination.
-For a more comprehensive definition, please see the MSOE Sexual Misconduct Policy (found below).
+For a more comprehensive definition, please see the MSOE Sexual Misconduct Policy (found under "Resources" to the left).

 2. What should I do if I have been the victim of sexual misconduct?

 For those who have been physically assaulted, it is important to seek medical attention immediately.
 In Milwaukee, the Sexual Assault Treatment Center at Aurora Sinai can provide a variety of health services and medical treatment, as well as help the victim connect with other community resources, as needed.

 Students who have been the victim of sexual misconduct have many resources available to them at MSOE.
 The University strongly recommends that students first speak with an MSOE counselor, who can maintain complete confidentiality while helping the student to decide on their preferred course of action.
 MSOE Health Services can also be a great resource.

 3. What should I do if a friend has been the victim of sexual misconduct?

 Many times, a student will confide in a friend about an assault or a problem with harassment.
 These friends are often unsure about how best to help their friend, here are some suggestions: